 Attention to Detail

-Attention to detail is just a type of being curious, maybe a deeper level.
-Attention to details means looking for how something, like a machine, engine, system, or even online stuff like websites, marketing campaigns, and social media accounts, works.
+Attention to detail is just a type of being curious, maybe on a deeper level.
+Attention to detail means looking for how something, like a machine, engine, system, or even online stuff like websites, marketing campaigns, and social media accounts, works.
 When you are looking to find some information or learn something new, it will almost always include finding how they work.

 For instance, imagine you want to learn how a car moves.
 You know it’s the fuel burning in the engine and the power goes through the transmission to move the wheels.
 It sounds simple, but if you are really curious and you really like to know how an engine turns the fuel into movement, then you have to look at how an engine works and how transmission and gear changing work.
 It goes down to the level of all the pistons, valves, gears, cogs, and driveshaft.
 You look at each part of the engine individually.
 This is attention to detail.

 Attention to detail is not only for physical systems but also for abstract subjects.
 Take a piece of art or music for example.
-How a painter created a piece of artwork with all the brush strokes, lightings, shadows, and color combinations.
+How a painter created a piece of artwork with all the brush strokes, lighting, shadows, and color combinations.
 These are categorized as attention to detail.
 Everything can be looked at this way.
 You can go so deep that every little part of something that works grabs your attention.
 If you are curious down to this level, every single detail, no matter how simple and obvious, will interest you.

 Attention to detail is one of the skills business developers need to uncover how certain procedures work.
 Everything that leads to a business startup is actually a system.
 The business itself is a system consisting of separate parts working together.
 Those separate parts have their own parts, and so on.
 Problems and issues can occur in each of these parts.
 It depends on the business developer to employ his/her problem-solving and attention to detail skills to find out what the problem is and solve them.